 Returning to Brad's answer (and my essay), even the staunchest Nouthetic counselor is persistently integrating.
 Adams in particular used all kinds of material outside Scripture to develop biblical counseling.
 Thus, he is integrating (process, verb), but he's not an Integrationist (school of thought, noun).
 This point becomes particularly critical as later counselors within the Nouthetic tradition will strongly insist that the incorporation of extra-biblical material in counseling is either unnecessary or unfaithful.
 Yet, you can't actually do counseling without incorporating extra-biblical material in counseling.
-Even the meta-structure of counselextra-biblical material in counseling.
 Even the meta-structure of counseling-an individual you talk with about a particular problem, typically for an hour, etc.-which is present in Nouthetic counseling has no specific biblical precedent to point to.
 That pattern is derived from contemporary secular counseling.
 Even though the primary location may shift from the counselor's office to the church, this spatiotemporal structure is not derived from Scripture.